Planner/Deliberate vs. Spontaneous Personality Traits

 How do your employees structure their work time?
 Do they show up promptly at 8:00 am or do they always seem to come in late?
 Do they create to-do lists or wait and see what the day brings?

-In general, you can put employees in one of two categories: deliberate/planners vs. people with spontaneous personalities.
-Let’s take a look at the differences between these two traits, including how they make decisions and structure their time, and explore why you need both planners and spontaneous personalities in the workplace.
+In general, you can put employees in one of two categories: spontaneous vs. deliberate people.
+Let's take a look at the differences between these two traits, including how they make decisions and structure their time, and explore why you need both planners and spontaneous personalities in the workplace.

 What is a planner personality?

-A person who is a planner knows exactly why they do everything they do or say.
-They are deliberate in their approach to their work and will often spend a great deal of time planning out a detailed strategy.
+A person with a planner personality type is someone who plans ahead, and knows exactly why they do everything they do or say.
+They are deliberate and systematic in their approach to their work and will often spend a great deal of time planning out a detailed strategy.
 If giving a presentation, it will either be well-rehearsed or will be read from notes – they will not be comfortable talking about whatever comes to mind or speaking “off the cuff.”

 What are the characteristics of a planner?